guardian/csnx/README.md

 - `make changeset` _creates a new [changeset](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md)_
 - `make check-formatting` _check repo for formatting errors_
 - `make clean` _removes all build artifacts_
+- `make dev` _runs the dev targets for all projects in single instance_
 - `make e2e` _runs the e2e tests for all projects_
 - `make fix` _attemps to fix lint errors across all projects_
 - `make lint` _checks all projects for lint errors_